Liverpool Ramblers A.F.C.

 Liverpool Ramblers Association Football Club is an English amateur football club based in Crosby, Merseyside.
 The club is affiliated to the Lancashire County Football Association.
-The team do not compete in any leagues and only play friendly games.
+The first and second team compete in the Liverpool Old Boys League whilst the Vets and third team do not compete in any leagues and only play friendly games.

 History

 The club was formed in 1882, and was the first side from Liverpool to enter the FA Cup.
 The club was involved in helping John Brodie pioneer the use of goal nets.
 The club entered the FA cup 3 times between 1882 and 1884 with their best finish seeing them reach the second round of the competition in the 1882-83 competition.